Metallic Mirrors

 R>88% (350-2000nm)

-At Avantier, we produce custom metallic mirrors for our customers in research, medicine, industry and defense.
-Our skilled design and engineering teams are able to work with you to determine the ideal design for your application, and we have the manufacturing ability to produce whatever metallic mirror you might need.
-State of the art metrology equipment enables us to ensure your mirror meets and exceeds all applicable standards.
+At Avantier, we produce custom metallic mirrors for our customers in research, medicine, industry, and defense.
+Our skilled design and engineering teams are able to work with you to determine the ideal design for your application, and we have the manufacturing capabilities to produce the exact metallic mirror you need.
+State-of-the-art metrology equipment enables us to ensure your mirror meets and exceeds all applicable standards.

-Don’t be satisfied with in-stock metallic mirrors that only approximately meet your needs.
-Get a mirror made to order for your application, and experience the precision results you get when using optical parts tailored to your exact needs.
+Don’t settle for in-stock mirrors that only approximately meet your needs.
+Get a mirror made to order for your application and experience the precision results that come from using optical parts tailored to your exact specifications.

-Call us today to place a custom order or to schedule an introductory consult.
+Call us today to place a custom order or to schedule an introductory consultation.

 WE CAN HELP YOU!